zlogic/mendix-docs/content/en/docs/refguide/runtime/_index.md

 Passing state from the Runtime Server to the Mendix Client enables the Runtime Server to be stateless, which means that any Runtime Server instance can respond to a request from the Mendix Client.
 A load balancer decides which Runtime Server instance will respond to a request.
 When a user session ends, the Runtime Server removes references to that session.

 If there is more than one instance of an app, one of the instances is the *Cluster Leader*.
 This is responsible for Performing database synchronization tasks.
-It also schedules a number of activities which can then be picked up by any node.
+It also schedules a number of cluster management activities which can then be picked up by any node.
 These include:

 * Session cleanup handling
 * Cluster node expiration handling